Politics of Puerto Rico: 1940–1968

-1968–present
+1968–1999

 The New Progressive Party (PNP) was founded in August 1967 by Luis A. Ferré, a month after the July 23, 1967, local plebiscite and the year before the PNP won the 1968 elections.
 The party saw the ideology of annexation as a U.S. state as a civil rights issue.
 The creation of the New Progressive Party polarized the political arena to a great degree as radical independence groups were formed in the 1970s and the Puerto Rican Socialist Party (PSP), a Marxist and Cuba-friendly party, was created.
 Two of the radical groups were labeled as terrorist groups by the U.S. Government, Los Macheteros and the Armed Forces of National Liberation (FALN).
 These groups were viewed by many pro-independence followers as freedom fighters.

 In 1972, the PNP lost to a reunified Popular Democratic Party (PPD).
 Rafael Hernández Colón became the undisputed leader of the PPD at age 36.
 He was, as the fourth elected governor, in favor of adding more powers to the commonwealth status.
 One of his projects was the Puerto Rican owned marine transportation.
 In order to control the costs of marine transport in Puerto Rico, the marine company Sea Land was bought to form Navieras of Puerto Rico in 1974.